0xblockbard/aptos-crowd/README.md

 To run the dummy data script after deploying a local version of our frontend and crowdfunding smart contract, follow these steps:

 ```
-// compile the dummy data scipt and get the script path location
+# compile the dummy data scipt and get the script path location
 aptos move compile-script

-// copy the script path location and paste it at the end
+# copy the script path location and paste it at the end (replace path_to_script.mv)
 aptos move run-script --compiled-script-path /path_to_script.mv
 ```